ton-community/ton-docs/docs/contribute/guidelines.md

         ```

 - **Select the appropriate language** for code block syntax highlighting!
-    - All code blocks *must* have syntax highlighting, use **```text** if you are not sure which kind of syntax highlighting applies.
+    - All code blocks *must* have syntax highlighting.
+Use **```text** if you are not sure which kind of syntax highlighting to apply.
 - **Do not use code block syntax for pre-formatted text,** *for example*:
     - ❌ \```filename.jsx\``` is incorrect.
     - ✅ \`filename.jsx\` is correct.
 - **Your code blocks should be well commented**.
-Comments should be short (usually just two or three lines at a time) and effective.
+Comments should be short (usually two or three lines at a time) and effective.
 If you need more space to explain a piece of code, do it outside of the code block.
 - **Remember to leave a blank line** before and after all code blocks.
   *For example*: